zdravkov/kendo-docs/getting-started/web/multiselect/overview.md

 ## Pre-select values on initial loading

 When deffered binding (autoBind: false) is used you will need to specify a list of data items instead of just list of strings.
-This functionality is supported in Q1 SP1 2013 release and newer.
+This functionality is supported in Q1 SP1 2013 release and later versions of Kendo UI.

     <!-- MultiSelect initialization -->
     <script>